SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## Overview

 The PubSub+ Kubernetes deployment is defined by multiple yaml templates with several parameters as deployment options.
-The templates are packaged as a PubSub+ [Helm chart](https://helm.sh/docs/developing_charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.
+The templates are packaged as a [Helm chart](https://helm.sh/docs/developing_charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.
-To enable this in current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with possibly elevated roles granted.
+To enable this in current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
 There are best practices to secure Helm and Tiller and they need to be applied carefully in strict security environments.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the deployer.
 However, in this case Helm will not be able to manage your Kubernetes rollouts lifecycle.

-The next sections will provide details on how the PubSub+ Helm chart works.
+The next sections will provide details on how the PubSub+ Helm chart works, followed by deployment prerequisites and the actual deployment steps.

 #### Charts overview

-The  is used to manage this deployment.
-A deployment is defined by a "Helm chart", which consists of templates and values.
-The values specify the particular configuration properties in the templates.

 The following diagram illustrates the template organization used for the Solace Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "Template Relationship")